Liberty, at last and forever

 Article 5 — The Origin of Powers

-- Voters propose and approve laws, and elect and dismiss the Executive Power and the Judicial Power.
+1. Voters propose and approve laws, and elect and dismiss the Executive Power and the Judicial Power.

 Article 6 — Judicial Guarantees

-- All persons are equal before the law.
+2. Every person is equal before the law.

 Article 7 — Territory and the Right of Secession

-Article 8 — Amendments to the Constitution
+Article 8 — Constitutional Amendments

 Donations